PatPennell/libinput-disable-on-click-scrolling/README.md

 # libinput-force-middle-click-emulation

-Force libinput to emulate a middle click when pressing left and right buttons simultaneously.
+Force libinput to disable on-click scrolling, disables the TrackPoint device scrolling when holding the middle mouse button on TrackPoint devices.
 This allows GNOME Wayland (and other Wayland compositors that do not expose libinput configuration) to configure the existing libinput functionality.